bigtoga/Examples/DSci - Machine Learning/Data Preprocessing - Feature Engineering/Data Preprocessing - Feature Selection/Feature Selection.md

 - Redundant
    - Note that if you have two independent features that are **strongly correlated**, you should investigate whether one can be dropped as redundant

+# The two goals of feature selection
+Goal #1: Choose only the features that have the strongest correlation with the target variable

+Goal #2: Minimize the amount of overlap / collinearity (a.k.a. optimize for orthogonality / independence of features)

 ## Background needed
 * Columns are variables a.k.a. features
 * Two categories of variable datatypes: